 - Remove the plastic wrap and dust the chicken with flour.
 Dip in the milk/egg mixture; coat again with flour.
 Dip in the milk/egg mixture; coat with Panko breadcrumbs.
 Refrigerate for at least an hour to allow the coating to set.

 - Heat added about ½-inch of vegetable oil in a large frying pan over medium heat, and brown the bundles on all sides, about 15 minutes.
 Drain on paper towels.
 Place in a non-stick pan and bake at 350° F for 30 minutes, or until cooked through.
 Top with Mustard Cream Sauce.
 Yield: 4 servings.

-Melt butter in a medium saucepan over medium heat.
+- Melt butter in a medium saucepan over medium heat.
 Add the flour and cook, stirring, for 2 minutes.
-Whisk in the mustard and pepper, and continue to cook for 1 minute.
+Whisk in the mustard and pepper, continue to cook for 1 minute.
 Slowly whisk in the chicken broth and heavy cream.
 Bring mixture to a boil, whisking constantly.
 Reduce the heat to medium-low and simmer until the sauce is thickened and reduced to about 1½ cups, about 20 minutes.
 Yield: 1½ cups.